passcod/hubot-domain/README.md

-#Hubot-domainr
+# Hubot-domain

-Hubot-domainr is a simple Hubot script that enables your bot to quickly check available domains related to a given word.
+_Hubot script that lets your bot quickly check for available domains given a term._

-## Installing
+## Install

+    npm install hubot-domain --save

-Add hubot-domainr to your Hubots external-scripts.json and install it with:
+Then add it to your external-scripts.json file.

-`npm install hubot-domainr --save`

-You also need to configure DOMAINR_CLIENT_ID environment variable.
-Check [Domainr API doc](https://github.com/domainr/api) for latest info on the client_id.
+    ["hubot-domain"]

+You'll also need a [Mashape](https://mashape.com) API key:

+    HUBOT_MASHAPE_KEY=abcdefghijklmnopqrstuvwxyz0123456789

 ## Usage

 After adding the script to your Hubot you’ll have the following command available:

-hubot (domainr|dmnr) your_search_string
+   hubot domain [me] search_term